Skip to content

 Guests remark on this with some regularity.
 The manor was built in stages across more than a century, and the points where the old house meets the new addition produce — shall we say — interesting geometries.
 Half-floors.
 Hidden landings.
 Rooms that exist in the seam between centuries.

-Whether this is architecture or something else is a question the estate declines to answer directly.
+Whether this is architecture or something else is a question the estate usually declines to answer directly.

 The Grounds